RIT-MESH/Fortigate-Firewall/FortiGate Policy Examples – NAT, VIP, DNAT, Custom Services/Readme.md

 This document provides clean, ready-to-use FortiGate firewall policy examples covering:

+> **Note:** Sections 1–14 show clean configs for easy copy/paste.
+Section 15 contains fully commented versions of these configs (line-by-line explanations) so you can clearly understand what each command does.

 * Source NAT (SNAT)
 * Destination NAT (DNAT)
 * VIP (Virtual IP port forwarding)